Susan Banks: Casting

-Per Davidson's agreement in 2012 to return to the soap, a stipulation was included in her contract: Lisa Williams, who acted as her double in Davidson' original Days stint, would be re-hired if need be.
+Per Davidson's agreement in 2012 to return to the soap, a stipulation was included in her contract: Lisa Williams, who acted as her double in Davidson's original Days stint, would be re-hired if need be.
 Davidson returned to the soap under the assumption that she would be portraying Susan Banks, with just a little bit of Kristen.
 Ultimately, Banks did not appear until 2014.
 However, in September 2013, a tribute of sorts was made to the late James E. Reilly when Kristen, who needs to go undercover, uses Susan's teeth as a disguise.
 Davidson had taken Susan's teeth with her before leaving the soap in 1998.

 Prior to her 2014 return, Davidson was alerted that her storyline would include Susan Banks.
 "They told me, but they also knew that I was up for it."
 Lisa Williams returned as Davidson's double.
 Davidson reprised her role in November 2017.

 In 2017, head writer Ron Carlivati discussed the decision behind having Susan Banks being responsible for Will Horton's disappearance and resurrection, stating: "When we went to explore who might have a motivation to initiate Will's disappearance or Will's death, Susan came to mind, and we came up with a story that would require [Eileen Davidson] involved."
 Carlivati admitted his reluctance to this decision, due to Davidson's commitment to The Young and the Restless, even considering a recast for the role, however, deemed that "trickier".
 Davidson announced that her scenes became a collaborative effort as Carlivati was unfamiliar with Susan and was relying on others to fill him in – "But who better than, you know, the person that played her? [...]
 [Ron] was very open to hearing my input, and when I thought that it was maybe too broad, he would let me change it or cut it or whatever I needed to do.
 It’s easy to write Susan broad, and it's easy to play her broad.
 So it's always, like, trying to pull it back, but also showing the flavor of her personality."

 On August 17, 2018, it was announced that Stacy Haiduk had been cast as Susan and Kristen; she made her first appearance as Susan on August 21, 2018.